Sun God Festival

+The Sun God Festival is an annual campus festival at the University of California, San Diego.
+Its name references Sun God, an on-campus statue by French artist Niki de Saint Phalle.
+The festival takes place every spring quarter.
+The main stage is traditionally opened by the winner of the Battle of the Bands, a competition that UC San Diego student musicians perform in leading up to the festival.

-The Sun God Festival is an annual campus festival at the University of California San Diego that takes place every spring quarter.
-The daytime festival is produced by the AS Concerts & Events office and paid for by the student body activity fee.
-The festival has featured a vast variety of entertaining elements since its inception, including a cross-campus fair, lounge areas, and multiple stages which have featured art performances, live comedy, student talent, DJ sets, and a mix of underground and commercially successful musical performers.
-All of this occurs on RIMAC Field.
-The main stage is traditionally opened by the winner of the Battle of the Bands, a competition that UCSD student musicians perform in leading up to the festival.
+The festival is produced by the AS Concerts & Events office and paid for by the student body activity fee.
+It has featured a vast variety of entertainment elements since its inception, including a cross-campus fair, lounge areas, and multiple stages which have featured art performances, live comedy, student talent, DJ sets, and a mix of underground and commercially successful musical performers.